UgayNobu/SDA101_02240369/Practical2_Figma/Reflection.md

 Challenges and Solutions
 The biggest challenge was managing all the different content sections without making the interface look crowded.
 I fixed this by adjusting the spacing and layout of each section, and testing the design on different devices to make sure it looked good everywhere.

-(c) Clarity & Coherence

-Throughout the process, I focused on keeping the design consistent and easy to navigate.
-By organizing the content clearly, I was able to create a layout that feels smooth and intuitive for users.